Meeting Time: February 14, 2019 at 11:30am PST

 • Default_avatar

-Reisa Jaffe over 5 years ago
+Reisa Jaffe almost 6 years ago

 As a volunteer at CJJC I listen to tenants getting huge increases.
 Their Just Cause protection is of no help when they can't afford the rent.
 Those of us with the privilege of being able to invest choose our investments.
 Landlords, you chose to be a person who controlled someone's housing.
 There is a responsibility that comes with that choice.
 When you look at your expectations for what the tenant should pay are you considering what you should be paying for your housing?
 When a non-landlord homeowner puts money into their home they have to wait until they sell to get a return on the investment.
 Are you expecting the tenant to cover everything and not have to wait at all until you sell?
 For those who said they bought into a duplex because that was the only way they could afford to buy, you had the option of buying with a co-owner.
 For those worried about bad neighbors, we all want good neighbors.
 Perhaps if we did a better job of living in community we would all be better neighbors.